 John has been an investigator at the Resource Center since October of 2012 and has been doing investigative work in death penalty cases since 2003.
 Prior to joining the Resource Center team, he worked as a mitigation investigator in Memphis, TN.
 He has a Bachelor’s degree in Psychology and a Master’s degree in Rehabilitation Counseling.

 Marcy Widder is a Senior Litigator at GRC.
 Prior to joining the Resource Center in October 2012, she represented Louisiana capital litigants, mostly on direct appeal, at the Capital Appeals Project in New Orleans, and later as a solo practitioner, following a two-year clerkship for the Honorable James L. Dennis at the Louisiana Supreme Court and the United States Court of Appeals for the Fifth Circuit.
 She graduated summa cum laude from Tulane Law School and was articles editor for the Tulane Law Review.
-She has been counsel of record in four successful cases before the United States Supreme Court.
+She has been counsel in four successful cases before the United States Supreme Court.